babylonlabs-io/rollup-bsn-contracts/SPEC.md

     },
     /// Slashing message.
     ///
-    /// This message slashs a finality provider for misbehavior.
+    /// This message slashes a finality provider for misbehavior.
     /// The caller must provide evidence of the misbehavior in the form of an Evidence struct.
     /// If the evidence is valid, the finality contract will send the evidence to the Babylon
     /// Genesis chain for actual slashing.